3DS: Medical Domain Adaptation of LLMs via Decomposed Difficulty-based Data Selection: Main Experiments

 \subsection{Ablation Studies}

+\M~is composed of two stages, and in Stage\#2, three difficulty metrics are proposed.
+To validate the effectiveness of each component, we conduct comprehensive ablation studies.
+Without loss of generality, experiments are done on Baichuan2-13B-Chat and Qwen1.5-7B-Instruct.
+Main results are shown in Table~\ref{tab:main_ablations}, and additional metrics are in Appendix~\ref{appendix:more_results_for_3DS_ablation}.

+\paragraph{Ablation on stages.} To evaluate the contributions of each stage in \M, we compare: \textbf{(1) removing Stage\#1}, where 70K samples are randomly sampled from the complete training dataset for subsequent difficulty-based selection, and \textbf{(2) removing Stage\#2}, where K-Center sampling is directly applied to the high-quality samples identified in stage\#1.
+Additionally, to validate the necessity of decomposed difficulty calculation based on model perplexity, we investigate \textbf{(3) collapsing Stage\#2 into Stage\#1}, where the model is prompted to verbalize its assessments of the three data difficulties (corresponding prompts are shown in Appendix~\ref{appendix:decomposed_difficulty_prompts}), bypassing the original difficulty calculation.

+The results show a consistent pattern: \textbf{each modification leads to a decrease in performance compared to the original method}, emphasizing the necessity of quality controls and selecting appropriately difficult data.
+When Stage\#2 is collapsed into Stage\#1 via difficulty evaluation prompts, performance also degrades.
+During experiments, we observe that LLMs struggle to provide fine-grained assessments of data difficulty, often generating coarse-grained scores such as 0.5, 0.8, and 1.
+This lack of granularity makes it challenging to identify nuanced differences in data difficulty and select targeted data with desired moderate difficulties.

+While results on multiple-choice benchmarks do not indicate which stage is more important, the analysis performance on CMB-Clin reveals a clearer trend: removing Stage\#1 leads to the poorest performance, followed by removing Stage\#2 and collapsing Stage\#2 into Stage\#1.
+This pattern highlights the crucial role of quality control for the model to provide coherent and high-quality answers.
+Difficulty-based selection is also essential, as even coarser-grained difficulty measurements by model verbalization yield better results than ignoring difficulty at all.
+This progressive improvement further reinforces the two-stage design of \M.

-To validate the effectiveness of each difficulty metric in our decomposed difficulties, we conduct ablation studies by removing each of the three metrics—Instruction Understanding Difficulty, Response Confidence Difficulty, and Response Correctness Difficulty.
-As shown in Table~\ref{tab:comparisonQA} and Table~\ref{tab:comparisonQAclin}, in general, removing any single component result in noticeable performance drops on some evaluation metrics for all three models, indicating a decline in certain aspects of the model's medical domain abilities.
-For instance, the exclusion of Response Confidence Difficulty leads to a noticeable decrease in the performance of both \texttt{Baichuan2-7B-Chat} and \texttt{Baichuan2-13B-Chat} across all evaluation metrics.
-Similarly, \texttt{Qwen-1.5-7B-chat}'s performance drops on \textit{CMB-Clin}.
+\paragraph{Ablation on difficulty metrics.} We remove each of the three metrics, Instruction Understanding, Response Confidence, and Response Correctness and run \M~without any other modifications.
+The results in Table~\ref{tab:main_ablations} demonstrate that, in general, removing any single component results in noticeable performance drops, indicating a decline in certain aspects of the model's medical abilities.
 These observations validate the necessity of each difficulty metric in identifying beneficial data samples for enhancing LLM's domain abilities.
-Overall, the combination of these difficulty metrics contributes to a more accurate data difficulty measurement, ensuring that selected data matches the model's learning capacity and optimally enhances its domain performance.
+Additionally, removing the attention-based importance weighting mechanism also brings performance declines, which validates its effectiveness.